inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 <br>
 Orchestration is the process of dependency management, facilitated through automation.
 <br>
 A large part of data engineering is extracting, transforming, and loading data between multiple sources.
-The goal is to automate as many processes as possible.
+An engineer's goal is to automate as many processes as possible.
 A data orchestrator helps in this regard by managing scheduling, triggering, monitoring, and resource allocation for DE workflows.

 Every workflow requires sequential steps:
 - Steps = tasks = blocks (mage lingo)